Munaiz123/SatoshiNakamoto/README.md

 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-You'll find the root/entry point for the UI at `app/src/layout.js`.
+If you want to explore the code then you'll find the root/entry point for the UI to be in the file `app/src/layout.js`.

 ## NFT Collections